toneflix/laravel-console/README.md

 The interface can be accessed like this: `http://youdomainexample.com/system/webhooks/artisan/[command [--param1] [--param2]]`.
 When accessing this endpoint, you will have to pass the HMAC hex digest of the request body, generated using the SHA-1 or SHA-256 hash function and the secret as the HMAC key through the `X-Hub-Signature` header for Github or the `X-Signature` for other services, provided for convinience purpose.

+### Queues and Failed Jobs

+The library currently supports the database connection for queued jobs.

 ### Testing

 ```bash